vygr/ChrysaLisp/docs/lisp/iteration.md

 Reduction, with `(reduce! start end lambda seqs init)`, transforms sequences or slices of sequences by providing an accumulated value along with each grouped elements to the function you provide.
-The output of that function becomes the value for the next interaction and is the returned result. `(reduce)` and `(reduce-rev)` are macros that assume the index values cover the full extent of a sequence and take that sequence as an argument, they allow an optional initial value.
+The output of that function becomes the value for the next iteration and is the returned result. `(reduce)` and `(reduce-rev)` are macros that assume the index values cover the full extent of a sequence and take that sequence as an argument, they allow an optional initial value.